coding-nerfilio/ezlobby/README.md

 # ezlobby
-A tiny program to get empty public lobbies on GTA V Online
+A tiny program to get empty public sessions on GTA V Online
 ## How does it work?
 Finds GTAV.exe process, then suspends it for 8 seconds.